 Brian Heater is the Hardware Editor at TechCrunch.

-He is a managing editor in a number of leading technology publications like Engadget, PCMag, Laptop, and Tech Times.
+He is also managing editor at a number of leading technology publications like Engadget, PCMag, Laptop, and Tech Times.

 Here’s his comprehensive portfolio where he covers hardware consumer electronics and gadgets.